Spring Valley library stabbing suspect accused of attempted rape in 2019

 Bail was set at $100,000, but just before the new year, in the time when judges across the state were releasing inmates in anticipation of the bail reform laws going into effect, he was released.

+A bail reform activist says that attempted rape remains a bail-eligible charge under the new law.

-Because the name was inverted, it took some time for the district attorney to establish it was the same Blanchard Gaudin arrested Tuesday.
+Because the name was inverted, it took some time for the district attorney to establish it was the same Blanchard Glaudin arrested Tuesday.

 Now District Attorney Thomas Walsh is ordering a full investigation, stressing he was not in office at the time this happened.